amussey/FreeNAS-Transmission-OpenVPN/README.md

 The setup script will walk you through a coupe additional steps.

-When you've finished these steps, you'll need to copy your `openvpn.conf` and the associated keys into /FreeNAS-Transmission-OpenVPN/openvpn.
-For
+When you've finished these steps, you'll need to copy your `openvpn.conf` and the associated keys into `/FreeNAS-Transmission-OpenVPN/openvpn`.

-Now, download your OpenVPN certificates.
 For Private Internet Access, these are available using the following command:

 ```bash
 wget https://www.privateinternetaccess.com/openvpn/openvpn.zip --no-check-certificate